Fire Alarm Permit

 What Is It?

-You need an electrical permit when you are adding, replacing, or relocating fire alarm initiating devices, notification appliances, circuit power extenders, or control units.
-A plan review by the Seattle Fire Department is required for any new fire alarm systems regardless of number of devices.
+You need a low-voltage electrical (-EL) permit when you are adding, replacing, or relocating fire alarm initiating devices, notification appliances, circuit power extenders, or control units.
+The electrical permit includes both SDCI review and inspection, and Seattle Fire Department review and inspection.
+An over-the-counter permit with no plan review will be issued for projects that add, relocate, or modify fewer than 7 devices.
+A plan review by the Seattle Fire Department is required for any new fire alarm systems, regardless of the number of devices.
 A permit is also required for adding or relocating 7 or more devices on any existing systems.
 This review is conducted as part of the electrical permit issuance process.

-- Seattle Fire CAM 5002, Electronic File Standards - Shop Drawings for Fire Protection Systems
+- Seattle Fire CAM 5002, Electronic File Standards - Shop Drawings for Fire Protection Systems, and CAM 5966, The Engineering Inspection Process

 How Much Does It Cost?